 In the <ClientSecrets> element, create a <ClientSecret1> element containing the secret of your client.

-On the Sitecore Content Management server, in the App_Config/Include/ folder, create a file named Sitecore.Owin.Authentication.ClientCredentialsMapping.config containing the following:
+On the Sitecore Content Management server, in the App_Config/Include/ folder, create a file named Sitecore.Owin.Authentication.ClientCredentialsMapping.config that contains the following:

 In the <claim name="client_id"> element, in the value attribute, enter the unique ID of your client.